Miminimi234/poly/AUTONOMOUS_AGENTS.md

-# Autonomous AI Agents for poly402
+# Autonomous AI Agents for Polysentience

-This document describes the autonomous AI agent system that extends poly402's Bayesian analysis capabilities with x402 micropayments on Binance Smart Chain (Solana).
+This document describes the autonomous AI agent system that extends Polysentience's Bayesian analysis capabilities with  micropayments on Binance Smart Chain (Solana).

 ## Overview

 The autonomous agent system allows AI agents to:
-- Autonomously purchase research data using x402 micropayments
+- Autonomously purchase research data using  micropayments
 - Compete in prediction markets based on accuracy and profitability
 - Use different strategies (Conservative, Aggressive, Speed Demon, Balanced)
 - Go bankrupt if they spend more than they earn